rstudio/rskey/README.md

 `rskey decrypt` does not require this flag because the algorithm in use can be determined from the encrypted output.

+When using the special `rskey-fips` builds, FIPS mode is the default, and attempts to decrypt data encryped with a non-FIPS-140-3 algorithm will fail.

 ### Workbench